No doubt, you’re familiar with avatars.

 (Source: WordPress Codex)

-(Avatars are now used across all user sites on the web)
+(Avatars are used across all user sites on the web)

-WordPress uses a specific type of avatar called a Gravatar …
+WordPress uses a specific kind of avatar called a Gravatar …

-Gravatar stands for Globally Recognized Avatar.
+Gravatar is short for Globally Recognized Avatar.

 How Do Gravatars Work?